PSPSDK 2024-12-16

 To use PSPSDK you must have the following software installed:

-The following packages are not required to build PSPSDK, but are used to build documentation and other optional resources:
+The following packages are not required to build PSPSDK, but are used to build documentation:

 Installation from source